luiscielak/sqdesignlabs/_pages/case-study-pmi-disciplined-agile-pwa.md

 Let's design some solutions.

 ### Design A
+We were on a very tight deadline and developers needed to start building soon.

+- Should we design mobile first?
+- Did we need a design system right now?
+- What was our visual design language?

 ![Design](https://user-images.githubusercontent.com/349454/192349580-0304e687-0145-454f-8dfd-68f85783721d.jpg)

 We had a very aggressive deadline of 6 weeks to fully develop a PWA.